missionatlantic/MissionAtlantic-Resources/README.md

-# Template for Mission Atlantic analysis- e.g. a repository for WP5 case study A
+# Template for Mission Atlantic analysis

 ## Introduction

 {{product_introduction}}

 This is a template to be used for the different Mission Atlantic Work Packages and Case Studies, to document and collaborate on the data processing steps.

 ## Directory structure